openvinotoolkit/npu_plugin/guides/how-to-build-vpualHost.md

 ## Build vpualHost and VPUIP2 with CI-Job
-You can find CI job here: https://dsp-ci-icv.inn.intel.com/job/IE-Packages/job/BuildKmbArtifacts/ Result of build is firware and vpuip2 artifacts.
+You can find CI job here: https://dsp-ci-icv.inn.intel.com/job/IE-Packages/job/BuildKmbArtifacts/ Result of build is firmware and vpuip2 artifacts.

 ## Manual build